enricobottazzi/ZKverse/README.md

 In this case snarkjs has been run in the command line but you can integrate it in any node program in the browser.

-### Verify the proof in the smart contract!
+## 6. Verify the proof via a smart contract

+### 6.1.
+Generate a solidty verifier smart contract

-Snarkjs provides a tool that generates a solidity code to validate this proof!
+Snarkjs provides a tool that allows to generate a solidity smart contract in order to validate this proof.
+It is generated starting from the multiplier.zkey.
+The output of the program is the `verifier.sol` file

 `snarkjs zkey export solidityverifier multiplier.zkey verifier.sol`

-- To generate it I need to pass in the multiplier.zkey file (this is very specific to this circuit!)
-- The output will be the `verifier.sol` file

 Now you can run this contract on remix (copy and paste it)

-The smart contract works that you pass in the proof and you get the verification back (bool true or false)
+This contract has just one function that is *verifyProof* that takes the proof as input and outputs a bool (true or false) telling if the verification was succesful or not.

 ![Screenshot 2022-02-23 at 16.09.14.png](screenshots/screenshot9.png)

-After compiling and deploying the smart contract on Remix

 ![Screenshot 2022-02-23 at 16.16.22.png](screenshots/screenshot10.png)

-This contract has just one function that is *verifyProof*

-You need to pass in the proof and the array of the public output that you want to prove (which, in this case, has only one value => 33)
+### 6.2.
+Generate solidty calldata

+In this second scenario, the verifier is the smart contract itself.
+The verification is performed similarly as before, it only needs to export the `proof.json` and `public.json` files in bytes format in order to let Verifier.sol understand it.

-In order to generate the proof in bytes format you need to run
+In order to generate the proof in bytes format it needs to run

 `snarkjs zkey export soliditycalldata public.json proof.json`

-you get this inside your terminal
+Below the result of the command:

 `0x0042450687ffb1cf0f7c333db2982bd2c2a04924a9c10e05b7d966a5f9a263ae1fa2fc80239eaf1331729c9146bedc06968660902bd81684d41dc95ae5a5716d1ff330b82ff5f10604766de384ca6436e836b3a6fa828afb29b2c57b13df2f380fce01af98935ed6c5b4e9ae4c74dec49c55d67e895256def7e422b3c47b29f500a972d862f78e14db6fd4a4274dffb2b7206ccd2129aae29a053b5a6b3a6ba00bf1d7016eef734cf6810da103d5362af17e20b5405088a16dbd87bbb96aca1e0a5a0aa747d6142c682e14329845e846c636165839cdb3f4807fd968a68e03e92156b4d2d4a499d39046acfc637eeb8e7af27ab5ab4e2e5407e35769dbd0ef4f1ac1b7f5a155ede35ee0bc71fcdf6c730d10a10f58400320c698e80ab7a308881e294aadb70e2c7510d8d2b6a484b59fe15a32983917548150508eaf9e23066123414badfecbb9ba6f2eca51ab513e461ea33180d133650e46f66befc1fb6f681feca4c4855fd1d4cbe6f655990a06eb9d3526298a7b32c622f7ee53518c426f1210df9abf5a24192c1eb9280387ead98cfb4de61eabfa4f96e8b611e23f77b42c3d5a242c93eb72fbaec25d117e525d22578e6eeaee50f0390c4c55d073a965281d2887d5d858da9fbb2e03772b618bae962e8824187918dfec541c4f5d9dd41a0b7a5663f4e4f54010db57a6164d449d3b54d0c438e82078bcbedb05e135c1177a173941dd8d29784fe67a86b0ce45c25bb0b7e282c0ade2dedc402b0a645e22fa65e453056fa0405e00d6d71e0ba609b960416739fb17464208e9bb7cadf7072baf18bb81dd951d378d0835255260ee77002418a8e45e3a5f188e2aa5e9b7181542090ce7bb8bdcfaca01b0d73ed959b6998c495a23ffd8fb47e90d995c4a06bfce85c371fae7a6eec979a6d157797cb9e03d1bf1e5fc95e814d56ee0e6122815fa2ce24804ea9135ef638961e5f55d7c572f56cd3b154d04ee7ed92272f20af7fc626b62dbd96505508eef839d3307ad7a9af580f5b8eea8771cca242f1a2ba6db71669aa03d91a0c2a7eb5065e5a38d066f5f9ea9f3290a78c8abe6f0e420f197f1db7408a207eaaec16ac2bbf9baf0febf5c0d4e900cee7ccd5aaba8a8,["0x0000000000000000000000000000000000000000000000000000000000000021"]`

 The first part is the proof written in bytes, while the array in this case contains only one value (which is 33 written in hexadecimals)

-To test it input the proof and the array into the smart contract of remix
+To test it input the proof and the array into the smart contract of remix.

 ![Screenshot 2022-02-23 at 16.22.09.png](screenshots/screenshot11.png)

 As you can see the proof has been verified!

-## **Docs and other useful resources**
+Using a smart contract to verify the proof enables developers to include a set of collateral actions to be executed if the proof is verified.
+For example you can unlock an NFT airdrop if the user provides a valid proof.
+[Zeko](https://github.com/enricobottazzi/Zeko) library provides the tooling (Zero Knowledge Proof circuits + smart contracts) needed to run a Zero Knowledge Based NFT Airdrop

+## **Docs**

 - [circom documentation](https://docs.circom.io/getting-started/installation/#installing-circom)
 - [circom github](https://github.com/iden3/circom)